 The effluents from the different sections in process are collected into a collection tank through a Bar Screen for removal of fibrous materials & solid particles.
 From the collection tank the effluent is pumped to equalization tanks, the collection tank will be of 2 compartments each having capacity of 250 KL capacity.
 From the equalization tanks, the effluent is pumped to cooling tower and collected in buffer tank, from buffer tank effluent fed into A1, A2 and A3 Aeration tank.
 Aeration is done using energy efficient diffused aeration system, which results in compact layouts and reduces the power consumption.
 Air from the blower is diffused through the Diffuser grid.
 It consists of porous membranes of 12" dia disc type diffusers made of EPDM material.
-The diffusers are of non-buoyant type, which during shutdown condition contracts to prevent any back-flow. provides high contact area and more contact time due to slow rise of the bubbles which makes the system very efficient in terms of oxygen transfer efficiency thus low installed HP for the blower drive and hence low operational cost.
+The diffusers are of non-buoyant type, which during shutdown condition contracts to prevent any back-flow.

+The diffuser is designed to ensure uniform permeability and to produce a flow of fine air bubbles and provides high contact area and more contact time due to slow rise of the bubbles which makes the system very efficient in terms of oxygen transfer efficiency thus low installed HP for the blower drive and hence low operational cost.